rubenvanassche/Space-Invaders/docs/Report.md

 **Why?**

 One word SI(Space Invaders Element), this element is avaible through all controllers.
 So when some controller decides the screen should be updated, it can call in the SI element the screen controller where the window redraw function is defined.
 Actually this looks like the observer pattern but it isn't exactly it.

+### Factory Pattern
+In the description of the project it was said we needed to use an abstract factory pattern, I used just a facory pattern.

+**Why?**
+I think an abstract factory pattern is too complex for this project, it will require a lot of classes and make the code more compelx then it should be.
+The factory pattern has the same function as the abstract factory pattern but is much nicer.
+It has been used to create the different aliens(they have the same speed but a different name and image, raising the speed is just one line of code) and guns.
+Also each Gun and Alien have a Bullet Factory inside them to provide them at all time with bullets.

+### Inheritance and polymorphism

+The whole system rests on inheritance: each controller, factory, view, entity inherits from a base library(class).
+Now I have to admit these libraries doesn't look so spectacular.
+A better example is the ScreenEntity it inherits from the Entity and the Gun, Alien, Wall and bullet entities inherit from it.

+The ScreenEntity declares some special functions for entities besides the base entity class.
+The children of this class sometimes just use these function but it get's more interesting when they get overloaded.
+A few examples:
+- Move: this function is overloaded in Alien Entity, when the Alien is moved it will also update the ticktock which represents if the alien view should show an image of an open or closed alien.
+Also the gun has a modified move function which will stop moving the gun when it reaches the borders of the screen.
+- Kill: this function is overloaded in the bullet Entity, when a bullet is killed it's appropriate view will be searched so it can be removed from the memory.

+### Exception Handling
+Is build into the assets class and views so when an asset(texture, font) is not avaible an simple representation is shown.